 In the beginning of March 2020 a small group of members of our group was in Montenegro.
 We are very grateful for the help of our guide Vlatko Bulatovic to leave the country in corona-times and there for want to honor him by publishing this photo-story.

 25 March 2021

-Some members of the 'zwerftochten' hiking group of the Dutch mountain club NKBV, in March of this year visited a beautiful mountainous area in Montenegro, near Kolašin (Колашин), in the north east of the country and made a snowshoe tour there.
+Some members of the 'zwerftochten' hiking group of the Dutch mountain club NKBV, in March 2020 visited a beautiful mountainous area in Montenegro, near Kolašin (Колашин), in the north east of the country and made a snowshoe tour there.
 The main range there is called Bjelasica (Бјеласица).
 This area is very suitable for snowshoe walking, because it is not as steep as some other mountainous areas in Montenegro, like for instance Durmitor (Дурмитор).
 Near Bjelasica is the Komovi (Комови) range, where the group ended the tour.

 Making this tour was a nice combination of an outdoor activity in a quiet and beautiful area and of getting to know our neighbours in the Balkan.
 Something we have done more often, like during our visit to the Rugova.

 The photographs that follow give an impression of the very nice tour.

 On our way from Vranjak to the mountein hut Krivi Do